razvanred/UniUD/Cavasin/laboratorio sistemi operativi/nim/README.md

 # NIMTowers

-`NIMTowers` is a version of the strategy game NIM.
-The game is inspired by the achievement of Philippe Petit, who, in 1974, walked on a rope suspended at more than 400 metres above the ground, between the newborn towers of the World Trade Center.
-The goal is to complete the towers allowing your funambulist to make his walk between the two towers.
-At each round a player will choose a tower and how many floors to build on that tower.
-By rules the player can build only on one tower per round, he cannot build less than 1 floor and he cannot build higher than the tower's height limit.
+`NIMTowers` is a reinterpretation of the strategy game NIM, inspired by the achievement of high wire artist [Philippe Petit](https://en.wikipedia.org/wiki/Philippe_Petit), who, in 1974, walked on a tightrope wire between the newborn towers of the World Trade Center, at 400m above the ground.

+The goal of the game is to be the first to complete the towers, allowing your funambulist to make his walk on the wire.
+At each round the player will choose a tower and how many floors to build.
+By rules the player can build only on one tower per round, and he can't build less than 1 floor, or build higher than the tower's height limit.

-At the beginning of a match each tower starts with a random initial height between 4 and 13 floors, 2 floors less than the height limit.
-The beginner is also chosen randomly.
-The match ends when both towers reach the height of 15 floors and the winner is the player who buils the last floor.
-The winner will see his high-wire walker complete his walk between the towers, the loser will see him fall half way through the walk.
+At the beginning of a match, each tower starts with a random amount of floors between 4 and 13, out of a maximum height of 15.
+The player that gets to make the first move is also chosen randomly.
+The match ends when both towers reach maximum height, so who builds the last floors wins.
+The winner will see his high-wire walker complete his stunt, the loser will see him fall to his doom.

 ---
 ## nimServer

-The `nimServer` program is responsible for managing the matches.
-It accepts the players and starts their match, it arbitrates victory and ends the match when either a player wins or he disconnects from the server.
+The `nimServer` program is responsible for managing matches.
+It accepts new players and starts new games, besides arbitrating victories and ending matches when either player wins or disconnects.

 ### Starting and matchMaking

-When launched, `nimServer` creates a UNIX domain socket and binds it to an address in the file system, at the path specified by the macro `SCK_PATH` defined in the `common.h` file.
-Before waiting for players the programm starts the thread [`undertaker`](#undertaker) passing to it some synchronization variables and the pointer to a buffer inside of a `Synchronized` struct.
-This thread will take care of ending the matches.
+When launched, `nimServer` creates a UNIX domain socket and binds it to an address in the file system, at the path specified by the macro `SCK_PATH` defined in the `common.h` file.\
+Before starting to wait for new players, program starts the thread [`undertaker`](#undertaker), which has the task of disposing of 'dead' matches.

-Now the main thread can start waiting for players.
-When the first player connects the program will wait for a second one.
-The server will receive a `Player` struct from each player and start a match between the two on a separate [thread](#matchRoutine).
-The main thread will also pass to the match thread a `ServerMatch` struct containing a generated thread id used for logging, the structs of the two player and and their sockets, and a copy of the `Synchronized` struct used to synchronize the interaction with the `undertaker` thread.
+When the first player connects, the program will wait for a second one.
+A `Player` struct containing the player's name will be received from each player, and used to create a `ServerMatch`.\
+A `ServerMatch` contains:
+* a `pthread_t` object
+* a generated thread id (`thrId`)
+* two `ServerPlayer` structs, which contain a `Player` with the respective socket each
+* a copy of the `Synchronized` struct used to synchronize the interactions with the `undertaker` thread

+The struct is then passed to a new [`matchRoutine()`](#matchRoutine) thread, and the main thread can go back to waiting for two new players.
+This process is repeated whenever a new match can be created.

-At this point the main thread can get back to waiting for other two players.
-If the connection is aborted by the client while accepting the server will wait for another player.
-Other errors that can occur are caused by system limitation and will cause the program to exit.
+If the connection gets interrupted while accepting a new player, the server will resume waiting for another player.
+Other errors that could occur are assumed to be caused by more serious and unrecoverable system errors, thus the program will just terminate.

-To send messages to the clients the `MSG_NOSIGNAL` flag is set to prevent sending errors can exit the program, allowing for error handling (ending the match).
+The `MSG_NOSIGNAL` flag has been set for the `send()` call to prevent forwarding errors to crash the program, allowing for error handling (e.g. by ending the match).

 ### matchRoutine